jvvtt/a2gMeasurements/docs/FlightPlan.md

 * A **car operator** is the person resposible for driving the car.

 ### Node locations
-The following table displays the coordinates for both nodes in the order by which the node will move:
+The following table displays the coordinates for both nodes in the order by which each node will move (i.e. the drone will move first to the coordinates having the `Order ID` 1, then it will move to the coordinates having the `Order ID` 2, and so on).

 <section style="display:flex;justify-content:center;align-items:center;gap:3rem">
     <table id="drone-route" style="text-align:center">